FREE TOOL

 Business Days Calculator

-A business day is any weekday — Monday through Friday — that is not a recognized public holiday.
-To calculate business days between two dates, count every weekday in the range and optionally subtract U.S. federal holidays.
-Use the free calculator below to get an instant count, including breakdowns of weekends and holidays excluded.
+A business day is any Monday through Friday that isn't a public holiday.
+To figure out the business days between two dates, you count up the weekdays and subtract any U.S. federal holidays in that stretch.
+The calculator below does all of that in a second and shows you exactly what it skipped.

 Business Days